iamkamsy/ci-cd_automation-pipeline/documentation.md

 ```

 The `/health` endpoint is intended for lightweight CI and smoke-test checks.
 It should not require a database round trip.

+The backend Dockerfile is for CI validation only.
+Azure deployment remains source-based App Service deployment, not container deployment.

 ## Frontend Runtime Notes